diagrams/diagrams-doc/doc/paths.rst

 .. container:: todo

   Coming soon!
-A tutorial on trails and paths, presented as a series of exercises, with links to relevant documentation...
+A tutorial on segments, trails and paths, complete with exercises and links to relevant documentation...

 Lines
 =====